DavidW09/Mips-Instruction-Simulator/README.md

 # Mips-Instruction-Simulator

 Instructions
-For reference, please use the MIPS Instruction Set Architecture PDF (available from class project2 webpage) to see the format for each instruction and pay attention to the following changes.
 Your disassembler and simulator need to support the three categories of instructions.

 Category-1